crossplane/crossplane/docs/services/gcp-services-guide.md

 standard-cloudsql      gcp-provider   Delete           11s
 ```

-You are free to create more GCP `CloudsqlInstanceClass` instances to define more
+You are free to create more GCP `CloudSQLInstanceClass` instances to define more
 potential configurations.
 For instance, you may create `large-gcp-mysql` with
 field `storageGB: 100`.